“you are under no obligation to be the same person you were 5 minutes ago.”

 I have realized that I live within quite a limited horizontal spectrum, based on internalized judgement of what proper behavior means.
 Even though I have for many years been fighting a battle against conformity and done many attempts to change my material reality into something that suits me better than the 8-16 work life, social distancing and pathologic over consumption that seems to be normal these days, I have actually not allowed more of myself to come through.
 I have (rather successfully) transformed my outer material conditions, but my inner landscape is largely the same.

 The village for me is an inner representation of my conscious self and the guardians at the bridge are my trauma or nervous system responses to perceived danger.
 The back-country is my subconscious and all the unintegrated parts of myself.
 What I notice as I start to traverse this back-country is that there is a lot of fear and under that a lot of shame, but also that when I dare to bring these parts of myself into connection they are actually welcome and often appreciated.
 And even that they have been sorely missed by some of the people close to me.

 This movement into my inner unknown is connected to feeling my body more.
 Since starting on the Manuvision school of Body Therapy this sense of being in touch with more parts (ways of being) myself has become more apparent.
-For me it makes sense that as I become less tense in my body, I am also able to be “wider” in my expression.
+For me it makes sense that as I become less tense in my body, I am also able to be “wider” and more multi-faceted in my expression.

 A key question for me in recent years has been “Am I really allowed to live like this” which has mostly concerned the framing of my life and my love life and now it seems like a new question is opening up “Am I really allowed to be like this” which is more connected to how I behave and act in the world.